aws/neptune-gremlin-client/README.md

 Use the `GraphTraversalSource` created here throughout the lifetime of your application, and across threads – just as you would with the TinkerPop Java driver client.
 The `GremlinClient` ensures that requests are distributed across the current set of endpoints in a round-robin fashion.

-The `GremlinClient` has a `endpointsSupplier()` method that allows you to submit a fresh list of endpoint addresses.
+The `GremlinClient` has a `refreshEndpoints()` method that allows you to submit a fresh list of endpoint addresses.
 When the list of endpoints changes, subsequent requests will be distributed across the new set of endpoints.

-Once you have a reference to a `GremlinClient`, you can call this `endpointsSupplier()` method whenever you discover the cluster topology has changed.
+Once you have a reference to a `GremlinClient`, you can call this `refreshEndpoints()` method whenever you discover the cluster topology has changed.
 You could subscribe to SNS events, for example, and refresh the list whenever an instance is added or removed, or when you detect a failover.

 To update the list of endpoint addresses:

 ```
-client.endpointsSupplier(new EndpointCollection(Arrays.asList(
+client.refreshEndpoints(new EndpointCollection(Arrays.asList(
                     new DatabaseEndpoint().withAddress("new-replica-endpoint-1"),
                     new DatabaseEndpoint().withAddress("new-replica-endpoint-2"),
                     new DatabaseEndpoint().withAddress("new-replica-endpoint-3")